The Members of

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-b) On the basis of written representations received from the directors at on 31stMarch 2017 and taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2017 from being appointed as a director in termsof sub-section (2) of Section 164 of the Companies Act 2013.
+e) On the basis of written representations received from the directors at on 31stMarch 2019 and taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in termsof sub-section (2) of Section 164 of the Companies Act 2013.

-c) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in"Annexure B"; and
+f) with respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these standalone Ind AS financial statementsand the operating effectiveness of such controls refer to our separate report in"Annexure A"; to this report;

-d) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended in our opinionand to the best of our information and according to the explanations given to us:

 (ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses;